zippyy/myblog/content/post/nomad-vpn/index.md

 Congrats you have now setup your Wireguard Server on the HomeRouter, Connected the TravelRouter to the VPN and enabled the KILL Switch, Connected a device to the TravelRouter Either via Ethernet or Wifi and you can visit https://icanhazip.com and it shows your HomeRouter's External IP address.

+## Closing

 I threw this together super fast for the folks on reddit, I will improve this guide when I have a little more time to sit down and knock it out.
 I will also be adding more in this Digital Nomad Series to cover things like Mobile Internet, Hotspots, Masking data to avoid caps, etc....

+Check out the other posts in the [Digital Nomad Series Here](https://techrelay.xyz/series/digital-nomad/) and check back for new content!

 So long and Thanks for all the fish!